southfla79/EE-Mod-Setup/README.md

 ### Supported mods ###

-- All actively maintained or properly finished ones! (make a pull request if there is a mod you want added)
+- All actively maintained or properly completed ones! (make a pull request if there is a mod you want added)

 ### Getting started ###